linbowang/DualFormer/README.md

-# Label-aware Attention Network with Multi-scale Boosting for Medical Image Segmentation
+# Attentional Dual-encoder Fusion for Nucleus Segmentation
-This is the official implementation for: **Label-aware Attention Network with Multi-scale Boosting for Medical Image Segmentation**
+This is the official implementation for: **Attentional Dual-encoder Fusion for Nucleus Segmentation**

 ## Preparation